Toolio

 - Instructor - LLM structured output via prompt engineering, validation & retries rather than steered sampling.

-In our thinking, and that of many others working in the space for a while, agent/tool systems are where GenAI are most likely to deliver practical value.
+In our thinking, and that of many others working in the space for a while, compound AI agent systems are where GenAI are most likely to deliver practical value.
 Watch out, though, because McKinsey has seen fit to apply their $1,000/hr opinions along the same lines.
-"Why agents are the next frontier of generative AI" (July 2024)
+"Why agents are the next frontier of generative AI" (July 2024).
+The Toolio mindset adds in an aesthetic of data privacy, and smaller, cooperating, individually capable LLMs; rather than huge, monolithic LLMs hosted on someone else's black box server.

 Named after the legend himself.
 Best don't pretend you don't know Coolio, fool!
 Popular rapper (R.I.P.) from LA.
 You watched Cookin' with Coolio, now it's time to Tool up with Toolio! ♪*Slide slide, but that's the past; I got something brand new for that aß.*🎼